hoxo-m/githubinstall/README.md

 install_github("twitter/AnomalyDetection")
 ```

-There is a difference what is passed between `install.packages()` and `install_github()`.
+There is a difference between `install.packages()` and `install_github()` in the required argument.
-`install.packages()` takes the package names and `install_github()` needs the repository names.
+`install.packages()` takes package names, while `install_github()` needs repository names.
-It means that if you want to install a package on GitHub you must remember its repository name correctly.
+It means that when you want to install a package on GitHub you must remember its repository name correctly.

 The trouble is that the usernames of GitHub are often hard to remember.
-Developers consider the package names so that users can understand the functionalities intuitively, however, they decide username incautiously.
+Developers consider the package names so that users can understand the functionalities intuitively.
+However, they often decide username incautiously.
 For instance, **ggfortify** is a great package on GitHub, but who created it?
 What is the username?
 The answer is *sinhrks* [[4]](https://github.com/sinhrks/ggfortify).